 Seeing that most Coheed And Cambria songs are set in the Amory Wars world – the science fictional universe created by Claudio Sanchez – any number of them could feature on this list.
 But it’s this track in particular, which takes place on a spaceship, that has the most traditionally alien-esque plot of them all.
 That’s not surprising, because it was inspired by, and follows and similar storyline to, Aliens.
 Suffice to say, these aren’t friendly space creatures he’s singing about.

 Marilyn Manson – Disassociative

 While it doubles up as a fantastic break-up album and an existential, angst-ridden look at humanity collapsing, on the surface, Mechanical Animals is a concept album about an alien messiah called Omega who falls to earth and is captured by evil humans.
 This song inverts the traditional alien-on-earth narrative by revealing Omega’s darkest angst and anxieties about being trapped on Earth forever with no means of escape.
 We know how that feels.
-Oh.
-It’s also about the time Marilyn Manson was given ketamine by Rose McGowan.
-Maybe that’s what Tom DeLonge’s been doing all this time…
+Oh, it’s also about the time Marilyn Manson was given ketamine by Rose McGowan…

 In summer 1999 no-one expected San Diegan jokers blink-182 to take the world by storm.
 But on third album Enema Of The State they triggered a pop-punk explosion still impacting 21 years on…